kidscoots101/FishML/README.md

 Whenever the code requires for you to specify a path, for example:<br />`base_dir = '/Users/aathithyaj/Desktop/GitHub/fish-disease-diagnosis-py/Dataset.csv'` OR `healthy_img = preprocess_image("/Users/aathithyaj/Desktop/GitHub/fish-disease-diagnosis-py/healthy.png")`<br />You should replace it with:<br />`base_dir = '/Users/{yourusername}/path/to/fish-disease-diagnosis-py/Dataset.csv'`<br /> OR `healthy_img = preprocess_image("/Users/{yourusername}/path/to/fish-disease-diagnosis-py/healthy.png")`<br />^ Change it to the path in which our program is found on your computer.
 [NOTE: These are only examples.
 Please look through the entire program to see which part requires you to specify your own path.

 ## Step by Step Guide:
+### Also since you can't see the images we attached in TextEdit, we do recommend copying and pasting the links into your browser to view the images.
+Thanks (The links are the GitHub links btw).

 ### Step 1:
 Open our program (with datasets and main.py file) in your desired code editor.
 ![image](https://github.com/kidscoots101/fish-disease-diagnosis-py/assets/102847271/6b2d9bda-56c4-4299-98b3-bb7ec4cd5576)